Jdsle/RSDKv4-Decompilation/README.md

 ## Compiling

 > [!NOTE]
 > This fork does *not* run standalone!
-If you plan on making changes or edits, you will need to also build the [RSDK-Library Engine Manager](https://github.com/Jdsle/RSDK), or build your own interface.
+If you want to host your own build, you will need to build the [RSDK-Library Engine Manager](https://github.com/Jdsle/RSDK), or develop your own interface.

+> Just looking for prebuilt versions?
+They're hosted at https://Jdsle.github.io/RSDK

 Compiling is as simple as typing the following in the root repository directory:
 ```